IBT-FMI/COSplay/documentation/pyboard.rst

     Warning!
 Do not unplug or reset the board in this state as files might be corrupted.

 Red/Green flashing:
-    An error occured while executing the scripts on the board.
+    An error occurred while executing the scripts on the board.

 Standalone use
 ==============